pywbem/pywbemtools/docs/pywbemcli/generaloptions.rst

 .. index:: triple: --pdb; general options; pdb

-.. _`--no-deprecation-warnings general option`:
+.. _`--deprecation-warnings general option`:

-``--no-deprecation-warnings`` general option
+``--deprecation-warnings`` general option
 """"""""""""""""""""""""""""""""""""""""""""

-The ``--no-deprecation-warnings`` general option is a boolean option that suppresses the display of deprecation warnings.
+The ``--deprecation-warnings``/``--no-deprecation-warnings`` general option is a boolean option that controls the display of deprecation warnings on the standard error stream.

-By default, deprecation warnings are displayed on the standard error stream.
+By default, the display of deprecation warnings is enabled.

-.. index:: triple: --no-deprecation-warnings; general options; deprecation warnings
+.. index:: triple: --deprecation-warnings; --no-deprecation-warnings; general options; deprecation warnings

 .. _`--pdb general option`: